 The tenor recast in 1887 by Warner.

-The story of the church itself now enters rather a gloomy phase.
-At the induction of the Rev. Isidore Daimpre in 1885, it seems that the church fabric was already getting rather dilapidated.
+The story of the church itself now enters a gloomy phase instead.
+At the induction of the Rev. Isidore Daimpre in 1885, it seems that the church fabric was already getting somewhat dilapidated.
 Rev. Daimpre was a colourful character, with a wife many years younger than himself and six sons whose names appear on the Roll of Service board in the church for playing their part in the Great War.
 He was devoted to his parish church, and wrote a history of it, which includes the following piece of Victorian verse:-

 “I have heard bells chiming full many a chime in, Tolling sublime in Cathedral shrine.
 While at a glib rate brass tongues would relate, But all their music spoke nought to thine”.